ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 4. In the Schedule box, click the arrow.
 5. In the Configure Job Schedule dialog box, choose one of the following options.
      - To run the backup on specific days each week, in the Schedule View list, click **Days of Week**.
 Select the days when you want to run the job.
 Then, use the At field to specify the time when you want to run the job.
      -  To run the backup on specific dates each month, click **Days of Month** in the Schedule View list.
-On the calendar, select the dates when you want to run the job.
+On the calendar, select the date when you want to run the job.
 Then, use the At field to specify the time when you want to run the job.
      - To create a custom schedule, click **Custom** in the Schedule View list.
 In the Custom Cycle dialog box, enter a custom schedule.
 Be sure to follow the format and notation as described.
 6. Click **Okay**.
 The schedule appears in the Schedule box.
 7. In the Compression list, click a compression level for the backup data.
 Compression levels optimize the volume of data sent against the speed of processing.